Frequently Asked Questions

 Are there any technical issues I should know about?

 Occasionally, Drexel Learn has to be shut down for updates.
-Students also report other technological problems, but most have been able to solve these problems on their own, with help from IRT, or with the assistance of their professor.
+Students also report other technological problems, but most have been able to solve these problems on their own, with help from DUIT, or with the assistance of their professor.

 What if I have time-management issues?